 A unique feature of the oil palm is that it produces two types of oil – palm oil from the flesh of the fruit, and palm kernel oil from the seed or kernel.
-For every 10 tonnes of palm oil, about 1 tonne of palm kemel oil is also obtained.
+For every 10 tonnes of palm oil, about 1 tonne of palm kernel oil is also obtained.
 Several processing operations are used to produce the finished palm oil that meets the users’ requirements.
 The first step in processing is at the mill, where the crude palm oil is extracted from the fruit.
-The various steps in extraction are shown in the Flow Chart.
+The various steps of the extraction process are shown in the Flow Chart.

 “A unique feature of the oil palm is that it produces two types of oil-palm oil from the flesh of the fruit, and palm kernel oil from the seed or kernel”